NanderTGA/prettier-s0urce/README.md

 ### Notes

-- Do not merge d0urce v1.8.0, I wrote my own profile links feature instead (kinda wip, need to add a MutationObserver to the target list)
 - Do not merge "fix: tampermonkey issue" either, it removes window snapping, but I already moved that to an option disabled by default